aggarwaljuh/UFO/README.md

 ## Purpose

-The purpose of this prohect was to to create a webpage and dynamic table to provide information on UFO sightings.
+The purpose of this project was to to create a webpage and dynamic table to provide information on UFO sightings.
 We created a table with multiple filters such as date, city, state, country, and shape.

 ## Results